-Otmar Hornbach, a member of the Supervisory Board, is additionally placing his extensive experience at the service of HORNBACH HOLDING AG within the framework of a consulting agreement.
+Otmar Hornbach, a former longstanding member of the Supervisory Board and Board of Management, is continuing to put his extensive experience at the company's service within the framework of a consulting agreement.
 These advisory services are remunerated by means of symbolic amount of one euro each month.

 Some of the companies included in the consolidated financial statements make use of Kurhaus Trifels Seminarhotel GmbH, Annweiler, for seminars and conferences.
 This company is represented by its managing directors Bettina Hornbach and Albrecht Hornbach.
-Services of $\in$ 9k were performed by the seminar hotel in the 2011/2012 financial year (2010/2011: $\in$ 0k).
+Services of \notin 9k were performed by the seminar hotel in the 2011/2012 financial year (2010/2011: \notin 0k).
 These services were invoiced at customary rates.
-Liabilities of $\in$ 4k were outstanding at the balance sheet date on February 29, 2012.
-Furthermore, HORNBACH HOLDING AG expended an amount of $\in$ 7k in connection with Albrecht Hornbach's activity as Honorary Consul for Romania (2010/2011: $\in$ 0k).
-These outlays were reimbursed at the same amount by HORNBACH HOLDING AG.
-The full amount of these liabilities was still outstanding at the balance sheet date on February 29, 2012.
+Liabilities of \notin 4k were outstanding at the balance sheet date on February 29, 2012.

 Beiten Burkhardt Rechtsanwaltsgesellschaft mbh, a law firm, indirectly counts as a related party pursuant to IAS 24 "Related party disclosures".
-Given the key management position held at Beiten Burkhardt Rechtsanwaltsgesellschaft mbh by Wolfger Ketzler, a former member of the Supervisory Boards of HORNBACH HOLDING AG and HORNBACH-Baumarkt-AG and now a member of the Board of Management of HORNBACH-Baumarkt-AG, it is necessary to report on business relationships between the two companies.
-In the 2011/2012 financial year, Beiten Burkhardt Rechtsanwaltsgesellschaft mbh performed advisory services amounting to 100 73k (2010/2011: 100k).
+Given the key management position held at Beiten Burkhardt Rechtsanwaltsgesellschaft mbh by Wolfger Ketzler, a former member of the Supervisory Board and now a member of the Board of Management of HORNBACH-Baumarkt-AG, it is necessary to report on business relationships between the two companies.
+In the 2011/2012 financial year, Beiten Burkhardt Rechtsanwaltsgesellschaft mbh performed advisory services amounting to \notin 73k (2010/2011: \notin 109k).
 These were invoiced at customary hourly rates.
 There were no liabilities outstanding at the balance sheet date.